 The availability of a domiciled state vehicle as a component of an employee’s compensation package is not under any circumstances an acceptable reason for domicile assignments.

 Required Fringe Benefit for Tax Reporting of Domicile Assignments

 Each year OVM will issue specific guidance to fleet managers and payroll directors on this subject.
-ANF recognizes that the IRS rules on this subject are complex and that this bulletin can only offer general guidance.
-Failure to submit the Certification of Employee Motor Vehicle Use form may result in loss of domicile assignments.
+A&F recognizes that the IRS rules on this subject are complex and that this bulletin can only offer general guidance.

-This Administrative Bulletin published by the Executive Office for Administration and Finance shall be effective as of the date specified below:
+This Administrative Bulletin published by the Executive Office for Administration and Finance shall be effective as of July 1, 2016.